What is a Guardian Home?

 After mating, she remains with you for the first 7 weeks of her pregnancy, enjoying her normal routine of love, care, and comfort in your home.

-About one to two weeks before her due date, she will return to the breeder’s home to safely deliver and raise her puppies.
+About 2 weeks before her due date, she will return to the breeder’s home to safely deliver and raise her puppies.
 She remains there until the puppies are weaned and ready to go to their new homes, at which point she happily returns to you.

-Each female will have a maximum of 3 to 4 litters in her lifetime, although we don’t set an exact number in advance.
+Each female will have a maximum of 2-3 litters in her lifetime, although we don’t set an exact number in advance.
 Her health and well-being always come first, and decisions about future litters are made based on how she handles each pregnancy and birth.

 This experience not only brings the joy of raising a wonderful dog but also allows you to witness the amazing journey of motherhood—all while helping create healthy, happy puppies who bring love to families across the country.